pauljonescodes/Rutgers-University-Notes/Computer Science/Software Methodology.md

 	than one form.
 -   Used to implement a style of programming called *message-passing* in the literature.
+-   Dynamically binding to same functionality in classes at different levels of an inheritance hierarchy using a "least common denominator" type is known as **inheritance polymorphism**.

 ### UML

+-   UML stands for Unified Modeling Language, which is a mainly graphical notation used to express object-oriented design.
+-   There are three kinds of UML diagrams that are most useful in practice:
+	-   **Class interaction diagram**, used to show classes and the relationships between them.
+	-   **Sequence diagram**, used to show sequences of activity when methods are invoked on classes.
+	-   **State diagram**, used to represent state based designs.

 #### Class diagrams